 Low porosity hair does not absorb moisture easily.
 This is because the cuticles of the hair overlap and are tightly packed, like shingles on a roof.

-The stereotype of Asian hair suggests it has low porosity.
+The characteristics of Asian hair thus suggest it has low porosity.

 Low porosity hair has some telltale signs: